peass-ng/PEASS-ng/linPEAS/README.md

 This script has **several lists** included inside of it to be able to **color the results** in order to highlight PE vector.

 LinPEAS also **exports a new PATH** variable during the execution if common folders aren't present in the original PATH variable.
-It also **exports and unset** some environmental variables during the execution so no command executed during the session will be saved in the history file (you can avoid this actions using the parameter **-n**).

 ![](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/raw/master/linPEAS/images/help.png)